-- Getting to know each other and beginning to build friendships. - Sharing our favourite books and songs. - Beginning to learn to read and write. - Finding a penguin and posting him back to the South Pole. - Learning about Emperor penguins. - The Christmas production and Year R mouse dance; both of which brought smiles to many faces! - A very successful 'Stay and Play' session please look out for photographs from your visit in your child's Learning Journal!
+- Getting to know each other and beginning to build friendships;

+- Sharing our favourite books and songs;

+- Beginning to learn to read and write;

+- Finding a penguin on the field;

+- · Learning about Emperor penguins;

+- The Christmas production and Year R angel dance; both of which brought smiles to many faces!

 We would also like to thank the team of fire-fighters for very kindly visiting school to speak to the class about fire safety.
 I know that we have some budding fire fighters in our class, so this really was the icing on the cake for them.
-I am so sad to have missed it because I had hurt my hand.
-However, looking through the photos; the expressions on the children's faces, when they were trying to knock a cone over with the spray of water from the fire hose, were priceless!
+The expressions on the children's faces when they were trying to knock a cone over with the spray of water from the fire hose, and sitting in the fire engine, were priceless!